deltachat/deltachat-pages/_posts/2025-07-20-delta-tauri-project.md

 Which is understandable in theory, because Electron is basically a whole Chromium browser plus Node.js runtime in a package, in addition to your app.
 So it's no surprise that even a hello world app in Electron can already be around 80 MB in download size.

 But foremost, what even is Electron?
 Electron is a framework that makes it easy to build cross-platform apps, meaning you write your code once and it runs on all 3 major platforms (Linux, macOS, and Windows).
 With Electron, you write your app like you would write a web app.
-Many modern and popular applications are made with Electron: Discord, Slack, MS Teams, VSCode, 1Password, Obsidian, and Signal, to name a few.
+Many modern and popular applications are made with Electron: Discord, Slack, MS Teams, VSCode, 1Password, Obsidian and Signal, to name a few.
 Other apps like Spotify and Steam also embed a Chromium browser for parts of their user interface.

 [Tauri](https://tauri.app/) is a relatively new alternative to Electron.